woman suffering morning sickness misery

 Emotional Effects of Morning Sickness

-I’m not trying to be a negative Nancy here and only focus on the bad, but let’s be real, morning sickness can really take over a life – not just physically, but mentally and emotionally as well.
+I’m not trying to be a negative Nancy here and only focus on the bad, but let’s be real, morning sickness can take over a life – not just physically, but mentally and emotionally as well.

-I also felt like I was failing as a parent with my 2 year old son, because I simply had no energy to play with him.
+I also felt like I was failing as a parent with my 2-year-old son because I simply had no energy to play with him.
 And I felt incredibly guilty that my husband was picking up all my slack, even though he never did or said anything to make me feel that way.

 women feeling depressed due to morning sickness